 I’m a big fan of monolithic architectures.
 Writing code is hard enough without each function call requiring a network request, and that’s before considering the investment in observability, RPC frameworks, and dev environments you need to be productive in a microservice environment.

-This post is about a technique – splitting your workloads – that can significantly reduce that pain, costs little, and can be applied early.
-Something that if executed well, can let you enjoy that sweet monolithic goodness for that much longer.
+This post is about splitting your workloads, a technique that can significantly reduce that pain, costs little and can be applied early as you scale.
+Something that, if executed well, can let you enjoy that sweet monolithic goodness for that much longer.

 Let’s dive in!